The Galaxy Number Density Profile of Haloes: Simulation and Data

 \ds~builds and evolves galaxies within halo merger trees constructed from an $N$-body simulation.
 The 2018 model used here was run on the widely used Millennium simulation \citep{Springel2005}.
 This simulation assumes the $\Lambda$ cold dark matter model ($\Lambda$CDM) with cosmological parameters from the Wilkinson Microwave Anisotropy Probe (WMAP) First-Year results \citep{Spergel2003}, with matter density $\Omega_{\rm m} = 0.25$, dark energy density $\Omega_{\Lambda}=0.75$, and Hubble parameter $h=0.73$ (where $H_{0} = 100$ $h$ km s$^{-1}$ Mpc$^{-1}$).
 The comoving box size of the simulation is $500\,h^{-1}$\,Mpc.

 \ds~ accounts for gas accretion and cooling, star formation, stellar feedback, gravitational disc instabilities, central black-hole growth, active galactic nuclei feedback, environmental stripping of gas, and galaxy mergers.
 Among other observational constraints, \ds~was calibrated to reproduce the \HI-to-stellar mass ratio \citep{Brown2015} and \HI~mass function \citep{Zwaan2005,Martin2010} with its eight free parameters~\citep{Stevens2018}.
 In \ds, all halos originally start with a galaxy at the centre, but the complicated merger history between halos of different masses as well as the secular and co-evolution of galaxies leads to some of those galaxies becoming satellites in larger halos with a radial dependence that is not easy to predict from first principles.
-In this paper, we apply a halo mass cut $M=11.7$ to the \ds~catalogue to remove the halos that are below the simulation resolution.
+In this paper, we apply a halo mass cut $M=11.7$ to the \ds~catalogue to remove the halos that are below the simulation resolution. {The halo mass range of \ds~ can cover the halo mass range of DESI $M\in[12,14.5]$ \citep{Wang2022,Yuan2023,Rocher2023}.
+In addition, as discussed in Section 2 of \Q22, the halo mass range of \ds~ can also cover WALLABY.}